 The funeral home handles the care of the deceased, the ceremony, and the logistics.
 Based on the National Funeral Directors Association (NFDA) data for 2025, a full funeral includes the basic service fee, transportation of the remains, embalming, dressing, and the use of the facilities for viewing and the ceremony.

-For a deeper dive into these specific service fees, you can read our Average Funeral Cost USA (Typical Costs and Cost Factors) guide.
+For a deeper dive into these specific service fees, see our Average Funeral Cost Breakdown.

 Cemetery Property and Grave Costs